If you’re looking for fall gardening tasks and tips, you’ve come to the right place!

 7. Gather and Prep Seeds

 For most seeds, it’s best to leave them on the plants to get as dry as possible – but you still need to bring them in before wet or damp conditions leads to mold and fungus, or frosts kill them off altogether (although, of course some varieties actually need freezing temperatures before they’ll get ready to germinate).
 Once you’ve stripped the seeds from the plant, it’s really, really important that you ensure they are fully, completely, absolutely 100% dry before you try to store them, otherwise they’ll simply rot.
-Once you’re certain those seeds can get no dryer, store them in a damp-proof airtight container, like a sealable mylar bag or a tight-lidded box with a little pack of drying agent or desiccant inside.
-We’ll be taking a closer look at saving your own seed in another post, so we won’t go into too much detail here.
+Once you’re certain those seeds can get no dryer, (you could pop them in the dehydrator on the coolest setting for a day or two) store them in a damp-proof airtight container, like a sealable mylar bag or a tight-lidded box with a little pack of drying agent or desiccant inside.
+For more information about harvesting and using your own seeds, check out our post on easy seed saving.

 8. Weed, Weed, Weed